Stevono/narum_capstone/README.md

 6) What is the statistical test you would use to test the hypothesis in item #5?
 Briefly defend what makes this appropriate for the hypothesis and the experimental variables.
 If there are alternatives, why is this approach chosen instead?
 Points will not be awarded if the justification involves something like "because everybody does it this way".

 ***A one-way ANOVA test will be conducted to test the hypothesis since there will be more than two sizes measured, and it can be used to test if there are differences between groups without increased error as a result of multiple comparisons.
 Additional post-hoc tests will be conducted if significance is found during this analysis.
 A student's t-test or regression will not be conducted since there would be increased type 1 family-wise error with multiple t-tests.
-The regression analysis may not be as suitable for this experiment since nanobead size may be involved in many uptake pathways, so an inference ***
+The regression analysis may not be as suitable for this experiment since nanobead size may be involved in many uptake pathways, so an inference.***

 7) List the procedures and decision rules you have for executing and interpreting the experiment.
 These procedures range from selection of experimental units, to randomization to primary endpoint to threshold decisions.
 Define (and defend) what you believe will be the independent replicate.